-News Associates was again named as the UK’s top journalism school in the academic year 2019/2020 by the National Council for the Training of Journalists.
+A News Associates course was again ranked number one in the UK in the academic year 2020/21 by the National Council for the Training of Journalists.

-The results achieved by our trainees sitting their NCTJ Diploma in Journalism examinations in London and Manchester have seen us named as the number one NCTJ journalism school in the UK for six straight years.
+The results achieved by our trainees sitting their NCTJ Diploma in Journalism examinations in London and Manchester have seen us top the league tables for seven straight years.

-Our first-ever undergraduate cohort in Manchester was crowned the number one course in the country with 100% of trainees achieving the highly sought-after gold-standard qualification.
+Our first-ever undergraduate cohort in Manchester was crowned the number one course in the country in 2020 with 100% of trainees achieving the highly sought-after gold-standard qualification.

 The NCTJ ‘gold-standard’ is the highest entry level qualification into the industry, signifying A-C passes in all modules and 100 words per minute shorthand.